AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 > Check: In small groups of 3-4, ask the students to brainstorm some ideas for pros and cons of using physical devices to test their apps.
 Regroup, write their ideas on the board, and discuss.
 Use the ideas below for further talking points.

-It's *almost always* best to use an actual phone or tablet to test your app.
+It's *almost always* better to use an actual phone or tablet to test your app.
 The users would be using your app on a phone, so testing on one is ideal.
 Try to have at least one phone nearby to test on.

 However, as mentioned in previous sections, there are many devices with varying screen sizes and a handful of versions for each device.
 Realistically, it's not possible to have access to every combination of device and version.